Fundamentals¶

 a more complex example may be to define a list of GPS points with

-If you require the definition of minimum (min
+If you require the definition of minimum (min) and maximum (max) values,

 Finally, since we also allow segmentation by keyspace,